aneoconsulting/ArmoniK.Infra/storage/gcp/memorystore/memcache/examples/simple/README.md

-# GCP Memorystore for Redis
+# GCP Memorystore for Memcached Instance

-To create a simple GCP Memorystore for Redis:
+To create a simple GCP Memorystore for Memcached Instance:

 ```bash
 terraform init